 Leather Jackets as Statement Pieces

 Leather jackets have always been a style statement but they were also a ‘cool guy’ symbol in the 2000s.
 Brown leather jackets were styled with Chelsea boots and dark brown jeans.
 Printed shirts were worn under leather jackets to add a fun element to the overall look.

 Leather jackets were also commonly paired with printed tees for a ‘boy-band’ sort of look.
 The look was completed with a spiky hairstyle and a pair of sunnies.

 The leather frenzy didn’t stop just there.
-Soon leather pants, vests, and boots were seen all around.
+Soon leather pants, vests, and leather boots were seen all around.
 Some looks worked and some just looked bizarre.
 Leather jackets today have an impeccable fit and add class to any outfit.
 Adding them into your wardrobe will give you a taste of the 2000s without it getting too over the top.

 If you weren’t following the street style trend, then you were on the preppy train.
 It was the complete opposite of hip-hop fashion.
 Preppy clothes revolve around clean, polished, and sophisticated looks.

 Collared shirts were worn with jeans.
 Button-down shirts were styled with linen pants.
 How can we talk about preppy fashion without mentioning suits?
 Seersucker suits were worn with bow-ties by the powerful men in sitcoms.
 Besides suits, the blazers were having a moment.